 Moreover, the Task manager also facilitates the user by the facility of viewing the processes from all users.
 If you want to see those then you are required to click on the “Show Processes from all users”.
 This will open up the processes from all the users of your system.
 You can certainly give it a try as it will reveal more details about the processes.

 This method has two sections.
 The first one includes viewing and identifying the problematic process with the help of Task Manager and the second one requires command prompt to kill the same.
 So, let’s get started with this method.

 Identifying the Problematic Processes using Task Manager.

-Step #1: In this step you are required to open task manager.
-In order to do so you can either type task manager at the start section or you can also make use of the keyboard shortcut “Ctrl + Shift + Esc” or you can open the task manager from the task bar.
+Step #1: In this step, you are required to open the task manager.
+In order to do so, you can either type task manager at the start section or you can also make use of the keyboard shortcut “Ctrl + Shift + Esc” or you can open the task manager from the taskbar.

 Step #2: Now if you have your Task manager open in front of you then you now have to navigate for the “Processes” tab.
 Once you have done the needful then you are required to look for the problematic processes and identify them.
 You need to take a note for the same in your mind because we will be requiring the name in the next section.
 If you have done the mentioned then you are all set to move to the next section.

 Since now you might be using Task manager only to kill the processes but it is not that efficient as the command prompt.
 You might have noticed that many times the task manager is not able to kill a frozen process.
 This is exactly where you should consider using the command prompt.